 Truth: Doubling up on condom usage will not prevent you from getting an STD.
-The friction between the two condoms could actually increase chances of the condom breaking or leaking.
-In this case less is more.
+The friction between the two condoms could actually increase the chances of the condom breaking or leaking.
+In this case, less is more.
 Use one condom every time you engage in intercourse.

 Myth #8: Birth control pills will protect me from getting an STD.

 Truth: Birth control pills are not designed to protect you against HIV and STDs.
 Using condoms regularly can significantly reduce your chances of both pregnancy and STDs.